-Flawed Claim 19: Increasing equity requirements would harm the economy because banks would be less willing to make loans.
+Flawed Claim 19: Increasing equity requirements would harm the economy because banks would be less willing to make loans.67

 What's wrong with this claim?
 Like Flawed Claim 18, this claim focuses on the initial effect of the introduction of higher equity requirements and overlooks the fact that, subsequently, higher equity enables banks to withstand losses more easily, and without being possibly forced by their distress, reduce lending radically.
-More equity today generally enhances the banks' ability and
+More equity today generally enhances the banks' ability and willingness to continue lending after a potential downturn in the future, such as a year or two later.68

-&lt;sup>60 Admati et al. (2018) explores in detail the leverage ratchet effect and explains why the effect is so important in banking.
+65 Admati et al. (2018) explores in detail the leverage ratchet effect and explains why the effect is so important in banking.

-&lt;sup>61 Jordà et al. (2012).
+66 Jordà et al. (2012).

-&lt;sup>62 See references in Footnote 23 and S&P, referenced in Footnote 59.
+67 See references in Footnote 25 and S&P, referenced in Footnote 61.
 References in Footnote 6 are also relevant here, because those who present "capital" as cash being set aside also claim that more "capital" would prevent banks from lending.
 In the ongoing debate on capital regulation in the US, the website set up by the Bank Policy Institute to "stop Basel Endgame" (https://stopbaselendgame.com/) states in enormous letters "This proposal will have REAL CONSEQUENCES FOR EVERYDAY AMERICANS."
 The lobbyists warn that the proposal will interfere with the "American Dream" of low-income Americans and harm small businesses.
 As noted in the context of Flawed Claim 1, some US senators echo these claims made in many advertisements.